Catherine Durkin Robinson (she/her): Owner and End-of-Life Doula at Anitya Doula Services in Chicago.*

 She and her husband raised two sons surrounded by friends and family in Tampa.
-During this time, Catherine also organized for the Democratic Party, taught high school social studies in Hillsborough County School District, and wrote syndicated columns for Creative Loafing and The Tampa Tribune.
-She led the advocacy movement for education equity in Florida and around the country at Step Up For Students.
+During this time, Catherine also organized for the Democratic Party.
+She taught high school social studies in Hillsborough County School District.
+Afterwards, she wrote syndicated columns for Creative Loafing and The Tampa Tribune.
+She then led the movement for education equity in Florida and around the country at Step Up For Students.

-She is the death doula-in-residence at Segal Funeral Home in Tampa and Diaspora Psychedelic Society in Jamaica.
-The rest of the year, she is an itinerant doula working as a solo practitioner in Tampa, Chicago, and the world at large.
+Furthermore, she is the death doula-in-residence at Diaspora Psychedelic Society in Jamaica.
+The rest of the year, Catherine is a private doula working in Chicago and the world at large.

 In her spare time, Catherine enjoys yoga, meditation, running, and cycling.